cbitter78/What-I-am-Learning/books/impact_players.md

 1. Be easy to work with, likable, approachable, and positive
 1. Learn quickly Apply their strengths to the work at hand

+#### Efficiency Factor

+An Impact Player can be counted on to almost never:
+1. Get involved in internal politics
+1. Cause drama or contention with colleagues
+1. Waste time Complain, blame others, and hold on to negativity
+1. Show off, seek credit, or compete with teammates

+This low-friction approach prevents Impact Players from becoming stuck and enables their leaders to move faster and more freely.

 ## Quotes